SIU probes dodgy housing contracts

-Cape Town - The Special Investigating Unit (SIU) is examining "questionable" housing contracts totalling R2bn, Human Settlements Minister Tokyo Sexwale
+Cape Town - The Special Investigating Unit (SIU) is examining "questionable" housing contracts totalling R2bn, Human Settlements Minister Tokyo Sexwale said on Tuesday.

 Opening debate at Parliament on his department's budget vote, he told MPs that the investigators had made good progress.

 "Visible progress has been achieved by the SIU ...
 Criminals have been arrested, corrupt officials and councillors have been dismissed, (and) monies from incompetent and fraudulent contractors have been recovered.

 "The SIU is currently investigating the top 20 questionable contracts nationally, to the value of R2bn."

 He said two of these investigations had been completed and the case dockets handed to the director of public prosecutions.

 "Five syndicates - and we're not talking individuals here - have been targeted in various provinces.
 In one instance, three arrests were made in Gauteng.
 One of the suspects arrested is a councillor in Tsakane ...
 More arrests are pending.

 "In KwaZulu-Natal, three department officials were arrested for selling houses that were part of the enhanced extended discount benefit scheme.
 These officials have also been dismissed from the department.
 Criminal cases are still pending in this regard."

 In the same province, an assistant director in the department, together with an accomplice, had been arrested for renting out low-cost houses that did not belong to them and pocketing the money.